krispyarena/todo-java-react/README.md

 - Secure Spring Boot REST API with Spring Security.
 - Add Authorization Header in React to Spring Boot REST API calls.
 - Configure Spring Security to allow all Options Requests.
-- Call Basic Authentication Service when Logging into React App.
 - Use async and await to invoke Basic Auth API.
 - Set Basic Auth Token into Auth Context.
 - Set up Axios Interceptor to add Authorization Header.
 - Debug Problems with Basic Auth and Spring Boot.
-- Get Started with JWT and Spring Security.
 - Integrate Spring Security JWT REST API with React Frontend.
 - Debug Problems with JWT Auth and Spring Boot.